 Spending Time with Family as an LGBTQ+ Person: a conversation for students

 Being with family of origin can be many things, including both wonderful and challenging.
 Sometimes, spending time with family brings unique challenges for LGBTQ+ people.
-Join us for a conversation before the quarter ends.
+Join LGBTQ+ Western and the Queer Resource Center for a conversation before the quarter ends.

 Healthy Queer Relationships